1. What engine is Star Conflict developed on?

-The game was conceived so that one battle could hold players from all over the globe.
-However, each player can choose their preferred regional server and only play there.
+The game was conceived to let players from all over the globe fight the same battles.
+At the same time, each player can choose the preferred regional server and only play there.

-38. Can you meet game developers in battle?
+38. Can we see developers in the game?

-Most developers of the game proudly wear the title of "Developer" in front of their nicknames in combat.
-They also have special stickers.
-If you manage to bring down a developer or help him in battle (depending on the team you're in) - you get a special medal!
+Yes, developers can sometimes be found in various battles.
+If you can take down a developer or help him in battle (depending on the team) — you get a special medal!